SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 #### To delete a file from your account

 Click the menu icon at the right of the respective row and then click **Delete**.
-You can also select multiple files for removal, by ticking checkbox against each file or select all currently displayed.
-Within appeared table header you can see the number of files selected with actions that can be performed on those files.
-Click **Delete** to confirm removal of selected files and confirm removal within confirmation dialog displayed.
+You can also select multiple files for deletion, by ticking checkbox next to each file or select all currently displayed ones.
+Within appeared table header you can see the number of files selected and actions that can be performed on those files.
+Click **Delete** and confirm the removal within confirmation dialog displayed.

 {{< c8y-admon-info >}}
-* If the file corresponds to an application, it cannot be deleted from within file repository.
+* If a file is an application archive, it cannot be deleted from within files repository.
 You need to remove that file from application activity log view.
 * If you delete files in bulk and selection contains files illegible for removal, removal will proceed ignoring the files which can't be deleted.
 {{< /c8y-admon-info >}}